NEFM-TUDresden/gmshModel/docs/gettingStarted/installation.rst

 If ``pip`` is used for the package installation, meshio and pyvista will be installed automatically, if the ``[all]`` option is used.
-Pythonocc is not available at PyPi and therefore has the be compiled from source as well.
+Pythonocc is not available at PyPi and therefore has the be `compiled from source <https://github.com/tpaviot/pythonocc-core/blob/master/INSTALL.md/>`_.

 Installation using PyPi